United States Edition

 • Medium

 Try to plant in a location that enjoys full sun and remember to water moderately.
 Keep in mind when planting that Red ruffled is thought of as tender, so remember to ensure that temperatures are mild before moving outdoors.
-Use USDA Hardiness Zone 9 - 11 as your guideline for the appropriate climate for this plant.
-A soil ph of between 5.5 and 7.5 is ideal for Red ruffled as it does best in weakly acidic soil - weakly alkaline soil.
+Planting Red ruffled in potting mix, loamy and silty soil with a ph of between 5.5 and 7.5 is ideal for as it does best in weakly acidic soil to weakly alkaline soil.

 Growing Red ruffled from seed